navikt/kafka-sandbox/README.md

    `no.nav.kafka.sandbox.measurements.MeasurementsConsumer#receive`.

-### Experiment with consumer error handling in Spring Kafka
+### Experiment: batch consumer error handling in Spring Kafka        <a name="spring-batch-error-1">

 You can simulate failure to store events by adjusting the configuration property `measurements.event-store.failure-rate`.
 It is a floating point number between 0 and 1 which determines how often the store that the consumer saves events to should fail with an exception, triggering Spring Kafka error handling.

+You can also simulate bad messages by using `./clients.sh null-producer` or `./clients.sh string-producer "{bad-json"` (will cause deserialization failure in Spring Boot app).

 Try this: